The Spring One Room Challenge Starts Today: Here's How to Follow Along

 The biannual remodeling event kicks off this morning, and we can't wait to see what the 20 official makeovers will look like.

 The ORC began in 2011 when Linda Weinstein arranged for a group of friends to hold each other accountable as they each finished tackling just one room in their homes.
 The challenge has since turned into a highly anticipated design event that takes place every spring and fall.
 Each season highlights the work of a select group of talented design influencers as well as a number of guest participants.
-Now in its 16th season, the ORC encourages and inspires design enthusiasts as it celebrates creativity and originality.
+Now in its 17th season, the ORC encourages and inspires design enthusiasts as it celebrates creativity and originality.

-Fall 2019 One Room Challenge Participants
+Spring 2020 One Room Challenge Participants

 Here are the 20 talented individuals who will be documenting their room transformations this season.

 A Glass of Bovino: When Alisa Bovino isn't working her day job as a marketer, she's a designer, DIYer, and frequent thrift shopper.
 The New Jersey native has a modern-meets-traditional style with plenty of glamour and color.
 She's remodeling her main bathroom for this spring's challenge.

 Beginning in the Middle: Catherine and Bryan Williamson are a husband-wife team of interior designers, renovators, and Airbnb hosts based in Columbus, Ohio.
 They're currently remodeling a Cape Cod-style home for Catherine's parents and they'll tackle the attic master suite during the One Room Challenge.